EDCD/EDDI/SpeechResponder/Variables.md

     - `isgreen` true if bodies in this starsystem contain all elements required for FSD synthesis
     - `isgold` true if bodies in this starsystem contain all elements available from surface prospecting
     - `estimatedvalue` the estimated exploration value of the starsystem (includes bonuses for fully scanning and mapping)
+    - `discoverablebodies` the percentage of bodies which have been discovered within the system (only available after a discovery scan)

 #### Last starsystem